S00085/cxp/5.ADR/ADR02_Process_Orchestrator_Selection.md

 Some of the widely recognized process orchestration engines are: Camunda, JBoss jBPM, Kestra , Apache Airflow, AWS Step Functions Microsoft Power Automate, IBM Business Process Manager, Pega BPM etc
 In our context of Customer Management platform due to cost contraints IBM Business Process Manager is excluded

-## Decision Outcome

-**Why Choose Camunda:**

-- **Comprehensive BPMN Support**: Industry-standard modeling for workflow and decision automation.
-- **Flexibility and Integration**: Adaptable for various business needs, strong in Java-based ecosystems.
-- **User-Friendly Interface**: Accessible for both technical and non-technical users.
-- **Scalability**: Efficient in handling complex workflows.
-- **Strong Community and Documentation**: Easier implementation and long-term support.

-**Use Case Suitability**: Ideal for scenarios requiring detailed workflow modeling and a balance between technical control and user-friendliness.
-Its capability in complex decision automation processes makes it a strong choice for streamlining and automating multifaceted business processes.

 ## Pros and Cons of the Options